google/WebFundamentals/src/content/en/updates/2020/07/referrer-policy-new-chrome-default.md

 questions at [@maudnals](https://twitter.com/maudnals).

-_With many thanks for contributions and feedback to all reviewers - especially Kaustubha Govind, David Van Cleve, Mike West, Sam Dutton, Rowan Merewood, Jxck and Kayce Basque._
+_With many thanks for contributions and feedback to all reviewers - especially Kaustubha Govind, David Van Cleve, Mike West, Sam Dutton, Rowan Merewood, Jxck and Kayce Basques._

 ## Resources